jfelsinger/joelfredrick.com/_posts/2015-02-27-css-variables.md

 Aaron Gustafson has presented an eye-opening article on the subject, *[CSS Variables Are a Bad Idea](http://aaron-gustafson.com/notebook/css-variables-are-a-bad-idea/)*.
-It takes a look at CSS variables from another angle and I recommend that anyone thinking about CSS variables give it a read.
+It takes a look at CSS variables from another angle and comes to the conclusion that maybe adding variables to the CSS spec won't be all it's chalked up to be.
+I recommend that anyone thinking about CSS variables give it a read.